By Dale D. Humburg

 Since the Migratory Bird Treaty Act

 was signed in 1918, the main objective of North America's waterfowl management community has been to maintain or increase duck and goose populations.
-In recent decades, however, waterfowl managers have faced a new challenge as populations of lesser snow
+In recent decades, however, waterfowl managers have faced a new challenge as populations of lesser snow, greater snow

 , and Ross's geese